cjmet/WeatherKitty/Project.md

   - [ ] Create a node.js web server using a modern framework such as **Express.js** or **Fastify**.
 Serve at least one route that your app uses (must serve more than just the index.html file).
   - [ ] Interact with a database to store and retrieve information (e.g. MySQL, MongoDB, etc).
   - [ ] Implement modern interactive UI features (e.g. table/data sorting, autocomplete, drag-and-drop, calendar-date-picker, etc).
+        `I added a popup pan and zoom to the map images, and a scaled accelerated drag to touch events for large charts.`
   - [ ] Develop your project using a common JavaScript framework such as React, Angular, or Vue.

 <!-- ---------------------------------------------------------------------- -->